Nelson-Delpozo/pdfbuddy/memory-bank/progress.md

 ## In Progress
 - ✅ Testing infrastructure
 - ✅ Testing and refinement
-- ✅ Bug fixes (watermark double sanitization)
+- ✅ Bug fixes (module loading and service worker issues)